Ensuring Equity: State Strategies for Monitoring COVID-19 Vaccination Rates by Race and Other Priority Populations

 Emily Zylla, Sydney Bernard & Elizabeth Lukanen, SHADAC

 The rollout of vaccines designed to end the coronavirus (COVID-19) crisis is in high gear across the United States.
-Although the Biden administration has recently used federal authority to prioritize vaccine distribution for some specific groups, in most cases, each state is responsible for determining how to allocate, distribute, track, and report its vaccine allotment from the federal government.
+In most cases, each state is responsible for determining how to allocate, distribute, track, and report its vaccine allotment from the federal government.
 Since the beginning of the pandemic, Black, Indigenous, and other people of color have been disproportionately impacted by both higher risks of infection and poorer health outcomes, and many are concerned that an inequitable or inefficient distribution of the COVID-19 vaccine may further widen health inequities among these populations.

 The mass vaccination of the U.S. population has already proven to be a complicated and challenging endeavor.
 Even when not in the midst of a global pandemic, vaccination campaigns have often fallen short of population immunity targets.
 Recent analysis from colleagues at SHADAC, at the University of Minnesota, found that vaccination rates ranged widely by age, race and ethnicity, income and health status.
 If these patterns serve as hint to challenges a COVID-19 vaccination campaign can expect, the study authors cautioned that policymakers should keep in mind that “U.S. and state populations are not monoliths but instead are comprised of many segments, some of which will be more challenging to reach and are likely to require targeted efforts.”